RomanTuras/react-to-do/README.md

-# react-to-do
+# React To Do

-Eucational To-Do project using React
+This is educational project on React